 The Research Group on Collaborative Spaces (RGCS)* has been set up in November 2014.
-It is an independent network and a think tank gathering mainly academics in the fields of humanities and social sciences (management, organization studies, sociology, economics, anthropology…), practitioners and activists.
+It is an independent network and a think tank gathering researchers in the fields of humanities and social sciences (management, organization studies, sociology, economics, anthropology…), practitioners and activists.
 RGCS is inspired by makers and open science movements.
 The culture of DIY, open knowledge and doocracy are at the heart of its values.

 - RGCS VISION: THREE IDEAS

-2. RGCS FOCUS: COLLABORATIVE COMMUNITIES AND NEW WORK PRACTICES
+2. RGCS FOCUS: FUTURE OF WORK, NEW WORK PRACTICES AND COLLABORATIVE COMMUNITIES

 Research seminars are opportunities to attend presentations by academics, practitioners and consultants interested in collaborative spaces.